Honor 9X Pro

 Dual 3D glass back

 The Honor 9X Pro shows one extravagant look, which is primarily tailored to a younger audience.
 The back adorns "Dual 3D glass".
 Colored light reflections in our Phantom Purple test device provide a dazzling look that converges to an X in the middle.

 The glass is slightly curved towards the sides, which in turn ensures a pleasant grip.
 A Aluminum frame holds the glass back in position.
 Unfortunately, the gap size is a bit large, so that dirt easily settles in it.
 There is no water protection.
 The smartphone is in the colors "Phantom Purple" and "Midnight Black" erhältlich.

 48 MP triple camera

 On the back is the vertically arranged triple camera is located on the top left on the back.
 In order, the camera is divided into one in order 2 MP depth camera, One 48 MP main camera and 8 MP wide angle camera.
 An LED flash is located directly below the camera system.

 Side fingerprint scanner

 The fingerprint scanner is not on the back or under the display glass.
 Instead, the fingerprint scanner is integrated into the side power button.
 The position is well chosen so that the smartphone can be unlocked in no time.
 The scanner's detection rate is good and you quickly land on your home screen.

 The volume rocker is located above.
 The right side of the case frame remains empty.
 Below are those USB-C socket, Microphone, One 3.5 mm headphone jack and the Mono speaker housed.
-There was another one above Microphone, Hybrid SIM slot and the 16 MP pop-up front camera placed.
+There was another one above Microphone, which Hybrid SIM slot and the 16 MP pop-up front camera placed.

 The display of the Honor 9X Pro measures 6.59 inch in the diagonal.
 Punch-hole or notch are eliminated due to the pop-up front camera.
 The display edges are through that Curved glass pleasantly rounded.
 A Notification LED is missing.

 Processing and delivery

 The smartphone offers a pleasant keystroke and feels high quality.
 The high also contributes to this Weight of 210 grams at.
 Except for the unsightly gap between the back of the glass and the aluminum frame, the workmanship is flawless.